sodadata/docs/soda/data-contracts.md

 soda --help
 ```

-To exit the virtual environment when you are done with this tutorial, use the command `deactivate`.
+To exit the virtual environment, use the command `deactivate`.